 Communication is a core skill of leadership.
-The ability to listen, speak, observe and empathise is, therefore, an incredibly important part of a professional presence.
+The ability to listen, speak, observe and empathise is an incredibly important part of a professional presence.
 Managers need to develop their communication skills in order to create an energetic and aligned working environment.

-Here are six communication skills all managers should possess and how you can develop them:
+To help get your communication on track, here are six communication skills all managers should possess and how you can develop them.

 - Being Able to Question Accurately and Actively Listen

 - Know How to Navigate Difficult Situations